We are committed to helping you develop the skills and attributes you need to progress successfully in your chosen career.

 Example jobs held by our recent graduates include: Chief Trials Officer; Ergonomist and Automotive Engineer; Graduate Human Factors Engineer; Human Factors Consultant; Scientist; Usability Designer/Engineer; User Researcher; and UX/Human Factors/Risk Consultant.

-Recent graduate destinations include Dyson, Philips, Jaguar Land Rover, government agencies, and design/engineering/risk consultancies in various sectors (medical device, defence, rail, automobile, nuclear, oil and gas, etc).
+Recent graduate destinations include Dyson, Philips, Jaguar Land Rover, government agencies, and consultancies across various sectors—including the nuclear industry, rail safety, vehicle design, healthcare, and the built environment, as well as defence, oil and gas, and more.
 Other graduates have gone on to pursue further research careers (PhDs).